GatorSense/SPICE_py/README.md

     parameters.endmemberPruneThreshold : This is the pruning threshold for endmembers parameters.produceDisplay : Set this to 1 if progress display is desired, 0 otherwise parameters.initEM = None : By setting this to None, the algorithm randomly selects initial endmembers from the input data.
 You can also provide initial endmembers by inputting a matrix of endmembers.
 Every column is one endmember.
-The number of endmembers should match parameters.M.
+The number of endmembers should match parameters.M. parameters.qp_solver : determines the quadratic programming algorithm for SPICE to use for unmixing - 'cvxopt' or 'QPP' parameters.prescale : Boolean value that determines whether the data is normalized between 1 and 0

 The parameters structure can be generated using the SPICEParameters.m function.
 unmix2, which is imported with ```from SPICE import *```, is a required helper function which unmixes the data points given the endmembers.